2016 Lockhart hot air balloon crash: Investigation

 The Federal Aviation Administration and the National Transportation Safety Board (NTSB) led the investigation into what was designated a "major accident" by the NTSB.
 The Federal Bureau of Investigation (FBI) also secured evidence for the NTSB's investigation.
 Fourteen personal electronic devices (cellphones, an iPad, and cameras) were recovered from the wreckage.
 These were turned over to the FBI for the recovery of evidence.
 The NTSB held an investigative hearing into the accident in December 2016.

 In October 2017, the NTSB determined the accident was caused by the pilot's "pattern of poor decision-making" that led him to launch the balloon (on a day when other balloon operators cancelled their planned flights because of low cloud and fog), to continue the flight into fog and above clouds, and then to descend near clouds which made it difficult to see and avoid obstacles.
 The pilot's medical conditions (depression and ADHD), the prescription drugs he was taking, and the fact that balloon pilots do not need a medical certificate even for commercial flights were contributing factors leading to the accident.
+An investigation found the balloon operator was found to have taken diazepam and oxycodone that likely affected the flight, as well as had enough diphenhydramine in his system to have the "equivalent blood-alcohol content of a drunken driver".
+Prior to the accident, the balloon's operator had at least four convictions for drunk driving and two incarcerations, conditions that would have prevented him from obtaining a medical flight certificate, should they have been required at the time.

 Aftermath

 On August 1, Heart of Texas Hot Air Balloon Rides, whose owner died in the accident, announced that it would be suspending operations.

-More than two years later on September 27, 2018, the House of Representatives approved new legislation that would mandate medical exams for commercial balloon pilots.
+After the crash, the NTSB issued two recommendations to make ballooning safer: to remove medical exemptions for pilots, and to encourage the FAA to revisit their procedures for commercial balloon operators.
+Texas lawmakers sought to bring stronger regulation for balloon flights, proposing new legislation in late 2017.
+On April 25, 2018 Texas Congressman Lloyd Doggett successfully introduced an amendment to incorporate the NTSB's recommendations for balloon operators as part of the Federal Aviation Administration Reauthorization Act.
+The bill was approved for floor action the next day.
+Five months later on September 27, 2018, the House of Representatives approved the legislation mandating medical exams for commercial balloon pilots as part of federal law.

+Despite being written into federal law, it would not be until 2022 before the Federal Aviation Administration formally adopted rules requiring pilots of sightseeing operations and hot air balloons that carry paying customers to hold a medical certificate and to pass medical examinations, as required by commercial airplane and helicopter pilots.